-Credits: 3 Lab Hours: 3 Lecture Hours: 2 Prerequisites: MASS 130R (or corequisite)
+Credits: 3 Lab Hours: 3 Lecture Hours: 2 Prerequisites: MASS 104R MASS 130R (or corequisite)

-MASS 192R: Massage Clinical Experience
+MASS 192R: Massage Professional Experience

-This course is provides 2/3 of the 125 practice hours of massage as required by the State of New Hampshire for licensure.
-The student will apply new learning to assess the needs of the client in order to develop a massage treatment that meets the unique needs of that client.
+This course provides 2/3 of the 125 practice hours of massage as required by the State of New Hampshire for licensure.
+The student will apply new learning to assess the needs of the client to develop a massage treatment that meets the unique needs of that client.
 The faculty advisor will assist students in the learning process and will be on duty during the course.
 Students will meet with the faculty supervisor as needed throughout the semester for feedback and review.
-Students are required to show evidence of a liability policy additional to the college liability policy which covers them when they are conducting massages independently (i.e. not directly supervised by a college faculty).
+Students are required to show evidence of a liability policy additional to the college liability policy which covers them when they are conducting massages independently (i.e., not directly supervised by a college faculty).

-Credits: 2 Lecture Hours: 6 Prerequisites: MASS 101R MASS 102R (or corequisite)
+Credits: 2 Lab Hours: 6 Prerequisites: MASS 121R (or corequisite)